DavisLaboratory/msImpute/README.md

 The missing values are imputed by low-rank approximation of the underlying data matrix if they are MAR (method = "v2"), by Barycenter approach if missingness is MNAR ("v2-mnar"), or by Peptide Identity Propagation (PIP).
 While "v2" approach is more appropriate for imputation of data acquired by DIA, "v2-mnar" is designed for imputation of DDA, TMT and time-series datasets.
 However, the true dynamic range can not be reliably recovered by imputation, particularly in datasets with small sample sizes (for example, 3-5 replicates per experimental condition).

 Our PIP approach infers the missing intensity values for an identification based on similarity of LC-MS features of peptide-like signals detected in MS1 (e.g. by a feature detector) and the identified peptides.
 We currently support MaxQuant outputs, including DDA-PASEF datasets. **We strongly recommend the PIP approach for imputation of time-series, or datasets which suffer from large (> 50%) missing values per run**.
 Our PIP enhances data completeness, while reporting *weights* that measure the confidence in propagation.
-These can be used as observation-level weights in *limma* linear models to improve differential expression testing, by incorporating the uncertainty in intensity values that are inferred by PIP into the model. **We have given a demo of PIP approach on a published DDA dataset below.**
+These can be used as observation-level weights in *limma* linear models to improve differential abundance testing, by incorporating the uncertainty in intensity values that are inferred by PIP into the model. **We have given a demo of PIP approach on a published DDA dataset below.**

 Installation